iancero/checkthat/README.md

 ```

 Just like unit tests for production code, the tests created with these
-fuzzy helper functions will be technically imperfect and leave some
+flexible helper functions will be technically imperfect and leave some
 (possibly important) scenarios addressed.
 After all, there’s a big range
 of possibilities between `at_least = .30` and `at_most = 25`, and some
 of them might involve an undetected data problem.